 Credit Dispute Letter

-When you suspect something is being reported incorrectly by one or more credit bureaus, you can send them a credit dispute letter, which will require them to investigate and resolve your claim within 30 days.
+Do you suspect an organization is reporting something incorrectly to one or more credit bureaus.
+You can send them a credit dispute letter. that will require them to investigate and resolve your claim within 30 days.

 When you identify a problem on your credit report, you need to build a compelling case to have the problem fixed or removed.
-Your credit dispute letter is essentially a summary of your argument, and it should be sent to the credit bureau along with any relevant documents to support your case.
+Your credit dispute letter is essentially a summary of your argument.
+You should send it to the credit bureau along with any relevant documents to support your case.

-If your dispute is successful and the item is removed from your credit report, you will likely see your credit score improve in a matter of weeks.
-If your dispute is rejected, it does not mean your quest for financial justice is over.
-In fact, your journey may just be getting started.
+If your dispute is successful and they remove the item from your credit report, you will likely see your credit score improve in a matter of weeks.
+If they reject your dispute, it does not mean your quest for financial justice is over.
+In fact, your journey may be just starting.

 Method of Verification Letter